 25) Leave tips and advice on industry-specific forums and blog posts

-People use forums to find answers so be useful and solve their problems.
+People use forums to find answers so try to be useful and solve their problems.
 As above, if you share what you know and provide solutions (which is what a VA does for a living!) then you’ll get noticed and people will want to connect with you because they see you as valuable.

 * Always ask new enquiries where they heard of you and keep doing the things that bring in clients and stop using marketing avenues that aren’t yielding results.